yetanotherchris/yetanotherchris.dev/content/blog/2019-05-04-software-is-too-complicated.md

 how software has been progressively more complicated through its level of abstractions since the birth last century."
 ---
-Below is an entertaining talk by Joe Armstrong from 2014, one of the creators of Erlang (the language [1][behind WhatsApp](1)).
+Below is an entertaining talk by Joe Armstrong from 2014, one of the creators of Erlang (the language [behind WhatsApp][1]).
 He talks about how complicated software is in the year 2019, in comparison to the first ever software program - which he refers to as "probably the first and last program that was ever correct".

 As an ex-physicist he weaves a lot of physics into the talk, and describes how computers should be booting in 60 nanoseconds, and are over 1000x faster than they were in the 1980s.